NSMMS & CRASTE

 • In-space manufacturing.

-This topic area addresses emerging materials innovations at lower TRL levels (1-3), encompassing both materials science and process development.
-Topic areas include next generation materials with improved properties, novel materials processing, and integrated computational materials engineering.
+This topic addresses emerging material innovations at lower TRL levels (1-3), encompassing both materials science and process development.
+Topic areas include novel and next-generation materials with improved properties, improved property retention in extreme environments, or novel materials processing.
+This may include microstructure, properties and/or processing of multifunctional materials, ceramics, metal alloys, shape memory alloys, composites, high temperature fiber development, thermoelectrics, sensors, and more.

 • Test and evaluation infrastructure modernization and work force development within DoD, industry, and academia;